csimpkins/python-course/slides/values-variables.md

 'Yolo!'
 ```

-`*` multiplication for numbers and repetition for strings:
+`*` means multiplication for numbers and repetition for strings:

 ```python
 >>> 2 * 3